shubhas15/k8-aws-project/README.md

 kubectl exec -it mongo-0 -- mongo

 ```
 On the `mongo-0` pod, initialise the Mongo database Replica set.
-In the terminal run the following command: //This sets mongo-0 db as primart , mongo-1 and mongo-2 as Secondary Database.
+In the terminal run the following command:This sets mongo-0 db as primart , mongo-1 and mongo-2 as Secondary Database.
 ```
 cat << EOF | kubectl exec -it mongo-0 -- mongo
 rs.initiate();